chicxurug/wide-core/README.md

 wide-core
 =========

-Core modules of the WIDE Vaadin application
+Core modules of the WIDE Vaadin application.